Sipahi Maqbool Hussain

 Sipahi Maqbool Hussain (lit.
 Private Maqbool Hussain) is a Pakistani television series, aired in April 2008 on TV One and Pakistan Television (PTV).
 The series was co-produced by Haider Imam Rizvi and Brig Syed Mujtaba Tirmizi from Inter Services Public Relations and Interflow Communications.

 The miniseries narrates the true story of Maqbool Hussain, a Pakistani soldier injured and captured by the Indian Army during the Indo-Pakistani war of 1965.
 He spent 40 years in Indian jails before being released as a civilian prisoner in 2005.
 The series highlights the severe human rights abuses he endured and pays tribute to his resilience and steadfastness.

 Plot

 As the story unfolds, Maqbool Hussain, bearing army No 335139, is shown being hit by enemy fire on the Line of Control at the start of the Indo-Pakistani war of 1965.
-Subsequently, he is taken prisoner by the Indian army, who deny him Prisoner of War status.
-Trained in the traditions of the Pakistan Army, Maqbool Hussain faces great suffering and refuses to share any information about his country with his captors — so much so that when they cut out his tongue, he writes Pakistan Zindabad (long live Pakistan) in his own blood.
-Maqbool Hussain also beaten into becoming mentally ill during his four decades of incarceration.
+Subsequently, he is taken prisoner by the Indian army, who deny him prisoner of war status he was entitled to under the international law of war, including the Geneva Conventions.
+Trained in the traditions of the Pakistan Army, Maqbool Hussain faces great suffering and refuses to share any information about his country with his captors – so much so that when they cut out his tongue, he writes Pakistan Zindabad (long live Pakistan) in his own blood.
+Maqbool Hussain was also beaten into becoming mentally ill during his four decades of incarceration.